AaltoUrbanWater/GisToSWMM5/input_files.md

 | Gated | ```YES``` or ```NO``` depending on whether a flap gate is present that prevents reverse flow; default ```NO``` |

 ## Header table
 Header table provides the values for various analysis options used by SWMM.
 File format is _.csv_ where each row defines a value for a single SWMM analysis option.
 Each row contains the analysis option name and the option value as in the table below separated by comma ','.
 The file must have a header row and the necessary parameters from the following table defining model analysis options.
-Format of these options are explained in SWMM user manual Appendix D, section D.2 Ipnut File Format, "Section: ```OPTIONS```"
+Format of these options are explained in SWMM user manual Appendix D, section D.2 Input File Format, "Section: ```OPTIONS```"

 | Option | Value             | Notes |
 | :--------|:-------------|-------|